 In serious circumstances, you could face a £5,000 fine and nine points on your licence.

-Is it legal to have open alcohol in the car?
+Is it illegal to have open alcohol in the car?

 No. You risk being charged if you’re over the limit for drinking alcohol, but it’s not actually an offence to have an open bottle or can of alcohol in the car.